Africa -- School-age

 Sir Richard Francis Burton (1821-1890)

 Discovered Lake Victoria the largest source of the Nile River.

-lived and traveled extensively in North Africa.
+(1877-1904) was an explorer who lived and traveled extensively in North Africa.

 From the 1955 nature documentary The African Lion.

 Much of Africa has a tropical or desert climate.
 Africa has the largest tropical area of any continent.
 The equator runs through the middle of Africa, and about 90 % of the continent lies within the tropics.

 Africa is a land of enormous mountains, tropical rainforests, grassy savannas, three large deserts, and the world's longest river.

 The Sahara, in the north, is the largest desert in the world.
 It's nickname is the Sea of Sand.
 The Sahara desert reaches from the Atlantic Ocean in the west to the Red Sea in the east.
 From east to west the length is 4,800 km (2,983 mi).
 From north to south the width is 1,800 km (1,118 mi).

 The Kalahari, in southern Africa, is a cold rocky desert.

 The Namib, in southwest Africa, is one of the hottest, driest places on earth,